zoneranasir/23SCS3810/activity_14_psycopg/README.md

 source bin/activate
 ```

-Note: on Windows you activate using:
+Note: depending on your version of Windows you may need to activate your virtualenv using:

 ```
 Scripts\activate.bat